Sense Making and Divination in Bali - Galungan Festival

 About Pejeng

 The tranquility and warmth of Pejeng belies the village’s history as the ancient spiritual and political center of Bali.
 The capital of the Wermadewa dynasty (914 CE - late 12th Century), Pejeng is home to one of the world’s most compact and comfortable collection of sacred sites, all of which are short walks from our venue, including Pura Pusering Jagat (the ‘navel of the world’ and the center-point temple of Bali), Pura Samuan Tiga (where Bali's diverse religious communities were unified), and Pura Penataran Sasih, which holds the Moon of Pejeng, the largest single-cast kettle drum in the world, dating back over 2000 years.
-The ancient caves and sacred springs of Air Kelebutan, where will hold our water blessing, are adjacent to the villa.
+The ancient caves and sacred springs of Candi Tebing Kelebutan, beside which we will hold our water blessing, are adjacent to the villa.

 Dwa Chandra offers nine unique bedroom suites, as well as two family rooms that can be converted to bedrooms.
 A normal rental includes up to 22 guests in 17 bedding arrangements.